Learning College Manual

 Identification of Relevant Red Flags/Identity Threats

-The College must identify which red flags/identity threats that are relevant to the institution considering the size of the college and the complexity of duties and activities.
-The red flags/identity threats categories and related examples are based on the types of accounts the college offers and maintains, the methods used to create accounts, methods of accessing information, and previous experiences the college has had with identity theft.
-Additionally, the college will incorporate the red flags/identity threats deemed relevant from incidents the college has experienced or other local colleges have experienced, methods of identity theft that the college has identified that reflect changes in identity theft risks, and guidance from senior administrators.
+The College must identify which Red Flags/identity threats are relevant to the institution considering the size of the College and the complexity of duties and activities.
+The Red Flags/identity threats categories and related examples are based on the types of accounts the College offers and maintains, the methods used to create accounts, methods of accessing information, and previous experiences the College has had with identity theft.
+Additionally, the College will incorporate the Red Flags/identity threats deemed relevant from incidents the College has experienced or other local colleges have experienced, methods of identity theft that the College has identified that reflect changes in identity theft risks, and guidance from senior administrators.

 |Alerts, notifications, or other warnings received from the Attorney General’s Office, consumer reporting agencies, service providers such as fraud detection services, or other entities used to collect data||